Teaching of British Values

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Pupils are given important roles in school, such as play leaders, diners award and a variety of pupils jobs throughout the school.
 Pupils are also encouraged to understand responsibility in school in terms of behaviour and attitude to learning.

-Pupils are given the choice at lunchtime to either spend this outside or at the indoor provision.
 Lessons often give pupils opportunities to choose different approaches to their learning for example choosing different methods or resources to solve calculation in maths.
 In our Literacy, Topic and Science lessons our pupils have the opportunity to choose how to present their learning through role play, poetry, leaflets, diary entries, letters etc. In EYFS and KS1 during structured activity time, pupils are able to choose which tasks they would like to complete and when.
 Pupils are given the opportunity to learn at their own pace and partake in activities that interest and engage them.

 We offer a range of clubs which pupils have the freedom to choose from, based on their interests.